Last updated January 29, 2017

 Wayne Gretzky once said, “I skate to where the puck is going to be, not where it has been.”

-For me, living outside of The Land of the Free isn’t just about escaping the growing police state, surveillance state, and crumbling economy.
+For me, living outside of the United States isn’t just about escaping the growing police state, surveillance state, and crumbling economy.

 That’s part of it, of course, but I also see tremendous things happening in places like Asia, and I want to be a part of it.